 For all patients, we will dispense oral pain medications after surgery and for several days after to lessen the risk of discomfort and swelling.
 We use newer medications, which are less likely to cause stomach upset.
 Recent advances in pain medications have allowed for better pain control in cats and dogs than ever before.
 We administer a pain injection 10 minutes prior to surgery that blocks pain receptors before any painful stimulus is performed.
 After Anesthesia has been induced, pain medication will be infused at the surgical site and/or given intravenously to further reduce discomfort.
 This not only eliminates pain, but also allows us to reduce the amount of general anesthesia needed and provides a smoother recovery.
 Any animal that appears painful will receive additional pain medication.

 What other decisions do I need to make?

-When you bring your pet in for surgery, we will need to 5 to 10 minutes of time to fill out paperwork and make decisions on other options available.
-When you pick up your pet after surgery you can also plan to spend about 10 minutes to go over your pet’s home care needs.
+When you bring your pet in for surgery, we will need 5 to 10 minutes of time to fill out paperwork and make decisions on other options available.
+When you pick up your pet after surgery you can also plan to spend about 10 minutes going over your pet’s home care needs.

 We will call you the night before your scheduled surgery appointment to confirm the time you will be dropping your pet off and to answer any questions you might have.
 In the meantime, please don’t hesitate to call us with any questions about your pet’s health or surgery.